Plant-Based Brands Lobby Against Dairy Pride Act - BevNET.com

 According to Chris Galen, spokesman for the National Milk Producers Federation (NMPF) which is a strong supporter of the Dairy Pride Act, the dairy lobby’s interests are not dependent on the bill.
 Rather, Galen said, the NMPF hopes the bill’s presence will prompt the U.S. Food and Drug Administration (FDA) to take action to update and enforce existing regulations regarding dairy and dairy alternative labelling.

 “The Dairy Pride Act is a means to an end, but it’s not the greater end itself,” Galen told BevNET.
 “The greater end is getting the FDA to act.
 We view this as a two-pronged approach — one is generating support in Congress for the Dairy Pride Act.
-But that’s almost secondary to the bigger picture which is getting the FDA to finally come to terms and enforce the standards that they’re not doing right now.”
+But that’s almost secondary to the bigger picture which is getting the FDA to finally enforce the standards that they’re not enforcing right now.”

 If neither tactic works, getting the law passed as amendments to other bills is part of the group’s legislative strategy.
 The current session of Congress, he said, has proven to be paralyzed when it comes to passing bills and dairy is not a top priority for a Senate which has struggled to deliver promised health care and tax overhauls.
 As such, lobbying the FDA remains a key focus for the NMPF.
 Last month, the NMPF sent a letter to FDA commissioner Scott Gottlieb urging action on the labeling issue.